Disrupting Academic Bullying

 If you are being bullied, our Support Resources page lists people and/or offices you can contact for assistance.
 Strategies For People Experiencing Bullying contains some short term and longer term strategies to help improve your situation.

 What is Academic Bullying?

-As Vice President and Dean for Graduate Education Karen DePauw puts it, "Academic bullying manifests itself in many different ways and can include intimidation, humiliation, belittlement, embarrassment and undermining one’s authority."
+As former Dean Karen DePauw states in a post entitled "Academic Bullying and Graduate Education" on her Transforming Graduate Education blog, "Academic bullying manifests itself in many different ways and can include intimidation, humiliation, belittlement, embarrassment and undermining one’s authority."

 A task force at Eastern Washington University defines bullying as: Intentional behavior targeted at an individual or group that is repeated, hostile or offensive, and creates an intimidating and/or threatening environment which produces a risk of psychological and/or physical harm.